yfrancois-iut/MQTT_SCRIPT1/README.md

 # MQTT_SCRIPT
-The following scripts are made as to complete SAE15.
-The first script is focused on gathering data from the MQTT broker.
-The second one will be focused on treating the data previously gathered.
-Lastly, the third script will serve the purpose of publishing the data onto a website.
+The following script is made as to complete SAE15.
+It revolves around gathering data from an MQTT broker and treating it as to display it in an HTML format, on a website.
+We use Bash as the programming languauge for this project.
-## MQTT SCRIPT N°1
-First script subscribing to a MQTT field, saving the 20 first outputs, then rewriting on top and archiving data.
-## MQTT SCRIPT N°2
-This script calculates the average, minimum, and maximum of a list of data gathered.
-It also echos the sum and each value for debug purposes.
-## MQTT SCRIPT N°1-2
-A hybrid/compilation/improvement of the first two scripts.
-It was created to reduce the size of the code.
+The script and files associated to it are located in the "script2.0" directory.
+The "SAE15" directory is web related.
+The "Old_scripts" directory is, as its name implies it, made to store older scripts that were made for the project.
+I changes trajectories in the middle of it and stopped working with files in order to work with arrays and lists.